Towards Universal Soccer Video Understanding: Experiments

 \textbf{Foul Recognition.} As demonstrated in Table~\ref{tab:quantitative_foul}, MatchVision achieves performance comparable to jointly finetuned state-of-the-art methods in foul recognition, even with a frozen visual encoder.
-This highlights that MatchVision can effectively learn substantial knowledge from large-scale soccer data and adapt seamlessly to downstream tasks.
+This highlights that MatchVision effectively learns substantial knowledge from large-scale soccer data and adapts seamlessly to downstream tasks.
+Comparisons with additional baselines from the SoccerNet foul recognition challenges~\cite{cioppa2024soccernet2024challengesresults} are provided in the \textbf{Appendix}.